 Childhood fractures most commonly occur with a fall.
 Arm fractures are more common than leg fractures, since the usual reaction is to throw out your arms when you start to fall.

 Preparing for your appointment

-If your child's arm is injured, you may go straight to an emergency room or urgent care clinic.
-Depending on the severity of the break, the doctor who first examines your child may recommend a consultation with a pediatric orthopedic surgeon.
+If your child has significant pain or an obvious deformity, you might go straight to an emergency room or urgent care clinic.
+The doctor who first examines your child may recommend a consultation with a pediatric orthopedic surgeon.